ipfs/ipfs-blog/src/_blog/2023-10-introducing-dappling.md

 ## A Bit about Us

 I'm Kyle.
 My co-founder Russell and I have been professional developers (whatever that means) for the last 7 years.
 We've worked at startups, big tech, and things in between.
-The last 2 of those years has been in the web3 space; started with the creation of a DeFi protocol.
+The last 2 of those years has been in the web3 space where we started with the creation of a DeFi protocol.
 We're excited to now be building tools for developers working on the next generation of the web.

 ## A Bit about dAppling